c42f/ResourceContexts.jl/README.md

-# Contexts
+# Contexts.jl

 [![Build Status](https://github.com/c42f/Contexts.jl/workflows/CI/badge.svg)](https://github.com/c42f/Contexts.jl/actions)

-`Contexts` is an experimental Julia package for deferred resource cleanup without `do` blocks.
+`Contexts` is an experimental Julia package for **composable resource management** without `do` blocks.

-Resources are things like
+Resources are objects which need cleanup code to run to finalize their state.
+For example,
 * Open file handles
 * Temporary files and directories
+* Background `Task`s for managing IO
 * Many other things which are currently handled with `do`-blocks.

 The `@!` macro calls a function and associates any resources created inside it